armaninyow/Dibs/README.md

 When you hold a stack of workstation items (e.g. a composter, lectern, or blast furnace) and right-click an unemployed villager, a short binding ritual begins.
 The villager is bound to that item.
 When you then place the workstation block, it is permanently reserved for that villager.
 No other villager can claim it, walk toward it, or gain a profession from it.

+The same system applies to beds.
+Hold any bed and right-click any villager, employed or not, to bind them to it.
+When you place the bed, it is permanently reserved for that villager.
+No other villager can claim it or walk toward it.

 Key behaviors:
-- Bound workstations are exclusively claimed by their assigned villager
+- Bound workstations and beds are exclusively claimed by their assigned villager
-- Other villagers are blocked from claiming or gaining a profession from a bound block
+- Other villagers are blocked from walking toward or claiming any bound block or bed
-- Breaking the workstation automatically removes the binding
+- Breaking a bound workstation or either half of a bound bed automatically removes the binding
-- The correct villager is guided to their workstation and gains their profession normally
+- The correct villager is guided to their workstation and bed normally
-- Press **V** while looking at a bound workstation to make its villager glow so you can find them
+- Press **V** while looking at a bound workstation or bed to make its villager glow so you can find them
 - Bindings persist through server restarts, chunk unloads, and world reloads
 </details>